 Community Health Nursing

 Each year we receive over one thousand scholarship applications.
-In 2018, we supported 58 new student scholars.
+In 2019, we selected 75 new student scholars.